sts10/sts10.github.io/_posts/2021-10-26-restic-rsync-backup-ideas.markdown

 ## Day-to-day backing up

 `restic -r /media/sschlinkert/external_harddrive/restic-repo --verbose backup /home/sschlinkert/` is a bit of mouthful to straight-up remember to type.
-I'm sure some folks set up a chron job to run their restic backup.
+I'm sure some folks set up a chron job to run their Restic backup.
 I might write a bash function, either next to my Restic repo or directly in my `bashrc`.

 There's also a tool someone mentioned called [Rustic](https://github.com/bnavetta/rustic), a Restic wrapper for easy backups, but I haven't looked into it.

-To make space, Restic has commands like `forget` and `prune`, which I won't go into here.
+To remove snapshots, Restic has commands like `forget` and `prune`, which [are detailed in the docs](https://restic.readthedocs.io/en/latest/060_forget.html), so I won't go into here.

 ---